 The Equality Delivery System (EDS), and the Evidence Summary template, are welcome and essential tools in helping us to ensure that equality and diversity, that is, fairness for all and inclusion, are an integral part of the health services we commission - at every stage, beginning with the identification of the needs of our local populations.

 As part of our work on equality and diversity, we produce a report each year, which sets out the way in which we fulfil our responsibilities arising from the Equality Act 2010 and meet our obligation to publish relevant, proportionate information showing compliance with the Public Sector Equality Duty.
+You can download our 2016/17 report below:

 We also undertake an annual assessment on our performance against our Equality & Diversity goals (set out above).
 Our initial assessment of our performance is available here, and we are working with local partners to respond to their parallel assessments.